 Let’s take a moment to consider the different goals and motivations why someone may begin following a ketogenic diet.
 Many people follow a keto diet as a therapeutic complement in the management of chronic health conditions, including everything from brain cancer (2) and type 2 diabetes to epilepsy, chronic inflammatory conditions, neurodegenerative diseases, and more.
 (3)

 Others may be more interested in losing weight or maintaining a healthy weight.
-Different goals will require different states of ketosis, and the GKI number can help you make sure you’re meeting your targets.
+Different goals will require different states of ketosis, and the GKI number can help you ensure you’re meeting your targets.

 Lowering Your Glucose Ketone Index

-So, you’ve got the tools and you have an understanding of your motivations, goals, and targets, but you’re feeling discouraged because you’re not where you want (or need) to be.
-Don’t look at this as a problem, but rather as an opportunity!
+So, you’ve got the tools and understand your motivations, goals, and targets, but you’re feeling discouraged because you’re not where you want (or need) to be.
+Don’t look at this as a problem but as an opportunity!
 Ok, maybe that’s easier said than done, but it’s always important to remind yourself that you can make simple changes, and these slight alterations can lead you further along the path to real results.

-If your GKI reading is too high, take a look at your diet again.
-Could your less-than-optimal readouts be a factor in how long you’ve been following the keto diet?
+If your GKI reading is too high, look at your diet again.
+Could your less-than-optimal readouts affect how long you’ve been following the keto diet?
 If yes, then stick to it!
 The longer you follow a ketogenic lifestyle and eat a whole-food diet, the better your GKI readings will be.